hemanthgitter/wplApp/README.md

 cd frontend && npm Install then, cd backend && npm Install

-# Be careful --- git commit and pull ---
+# Be careful --- git commit and push ---

 # Daily use - End ###########################